About

 The new campus, dedicated on Aug.
 18, 1976, received the name Centennial because of the U.S. Bicentennial and Colorado’s Centennial year.
 A couple of years later, the college got a new name, one that reflected the heights of its ambitions.

 The college's renewed ambition showed in its push to serve overseas students.
 With an Air Force contract, the college started an International Campus in Wiesbaden, Germany.
 It began with four courses, soon expanded to 26, and had plans to expand to 90 courses in seven European countries.
 Overseas enrollment waned, however, and PPSC scrapped the International Campus.
-PPSC would have other international programs later, such as today’s Study Abroad.

 Closer to home, expansion continued.
-In 1986, PPSC opened the Downtown Studio Campus at 19 N. Tejon (now a People's Bank.)
+In 1986, PPSC opened the Downtown Studio Campus at 19 N. Tejon (now a People's Bank).
 Its location in the heart of the city inspired a natural affinity for the arts and humanities.
 It moved in 1993 to the former St. Mary’s High School, first leased and then acquired in 1993.

 At the time the college was growing its downtown presence, the northern part of the county was sprouting suburbs filled with potential PPSC students.
 In 1986, PPSC began to use Rampart High School evenings and weekends as a north campus.
 In 1998, the college built the Rampart Range Campus, due east of the US Air Force Academy.